Himistyr/Fog-of-War-Pathfinding/README.md

 ![See You Soon.gif](https://github.com/Himistyr/Fog-Of-War-Pathfinding/blob/master/Images/ProgressGifs/FirstAgentAdded.gif "FirstAgentAdded")

-#### Seperating the world and the actor his view
+#### Seperating the world and the Actor's view
-Right now, every actor knows exactly what the world looks like at all times.
+Right now, every Actor knows exactly what the world looks like at all times.
 So, let us change that!
 Currently, the world exists out of 1 big grid, which is also used to calculate every path for every agent.
 To change this we just need to, in theory, add an extra grid per agent or per team (a team being multiple agents sharing the same view).
 ```c++
 using WorldGrid = Elite::GridGraph<Elite::GridTerrainNode, Elite::GraphConnection>;